 Our Lady of Fatima Parish Primary School

-At Our Lady of Fatima School, Catholic families are given priority for enrolment, but we also welcome people of all faiths, and beliefs.
-You do not have to be Catholic to enrol at OLOF but we encourage you to participate in the faith life of our school which has the teachings of Jesus Christ at its core.
+At Our Lady of Fatima School, Catholic families are given priority for enrolment, however we also welcome people of all faiths, and beliefs.
+You do not have to be Catholic to enrol at Fatima, though we encourage you to participate in the faith life of our school which has the teachings of Jesus Christ at its core.

-Families moving into the area looking to enrol students in years 1 – 6 are encouraged to phone and if possible visit the school for a tour.
+Families moving into the area looking to enrol students in years 1 – 6 are encouraged to phone, enquire through our website and where possible arrange to visit the school for a tour.
 Enrolments are accepted throughout the year where class sizes permit.

-The aim of the Transition to Prep Program is for us to get to know you and for you to get to know us.
+nce a completed enrolment application has been lodged you will receive a letter of acknowledgement and later an acceptance letter.
+We have a Transition to Prep Program to get to know you and your child/ren and for you to get to know us.
+This includes:

 School Tours

-You are welcome to tour the school - please indicate a day and time that works well for your family by contacting the office on (03) 5950 0400 or by completing the book a tour link on our website.
+You are most welcome to come and visit us and have tour the school, we love to welcome new families.
+Please contact the office on (03) 5950 0400 or complete the book a tour link on our website (scroll down).

 Why Choose Our Lady of Fatima?